m-ujjawal/JavaScript/README.md

 Http calls like GET, PUT, POST, DELETE through Fetch API.<br/>
 Cover Promise, Async-Await, arrow function.

+- **Error Handling and Regular Expresion** -
+It includes code to write regular expression and regular expression's method in JS. how to handles error in JS and their methods.

+- **JSPatterns** -
+Explained different types of patters available in JS like Standard Module, Revealing Module, Singleton, Factory, Observer, Mediator and State.

+- **Iterators and Generators** -
+Explained ES6 latest concepts like Iterator, Generators, Symbols, Destructuring, Maps and Sets.

 ## TaskList
 Project where user can add, delete, filter a list.
 Local storage is used to store the list.